Swiss Savings Accounts Comparison: Where to Find the Best Interest Rates in 2025

 The Best Savings Account

 For most people, the Savings Account Plus from WIR Bank is the best choice.
-It offers the highest interest rate compared to other options at 1.8%.
-Moreover, the interest rate can be guaranteed up to CHF 500,000.
+It offers the highest interest rate compared to other options at 0.75%.
+Moreover, the interest rate is guaranteed up to CHF 250,000.
+The downside is that only CHF 20,000 per year can be withdrawn without notice.

-For those who are already customers of Raiffeisen, the Member Savings Account should be examined more closely.
-For those who already have a share certificate, this offers a free savings account with 1.1% interest.
-The advantage of this is that you do not have to register with a new bank and everything is available in the same e-banking system.
+For those who are already customers of Raiffeisen, like many Swiss people, the Member Savings Account should be examined more closely.
+With 0.25% interest, it is not the most lucrative offer, but the advantage is that you do not have to register with a new bank and everything is available in the same e-banking system.